maiermic/trajecmp/README.md

 ![smartphone](doc/img/smartphone.jpg)

-For 3D space there a wide variety of more or less known input devices.
+For 3D space there is a wide variety of more or less known input devices.
 One of them is the Leap Motion that usually is attached to a virtual reality headset to track your hands.

 ![Leap Motion attached to HTC Vive](doc/img/leap-motion-attached-to-htc-vive.png)